 While originally built with just a small "Juliet" balcony above the front doors, it quickly became apparent that with the harsh summer heat guests needed somewhere comfortable and shaded to sit and enjoy the views, so a full-length veranda was added and remains today.

-The present Dunstan House Clyde was rebuilt on the original site in 1900 as the new Dunstan Hotel.
-The contractor stone mason Thomas Wilkinson used schist stone quarried from the gorge end of Clyde and Albert Fountain staircase builder and joiner, sourced native hardwood timber from the Upper Wanaka region for the beautiful central stairway.
-The imposing Georgian style 2 story building was the first of it's kind in Central Otago and continued it’s important role as a social gathering point for the thousands of miners and early settlers working and frequenting the new Clyde district.
+The imposing Georgian style 2 story building was the first of its kind in Central Otago and continued its important role as the social gathering point for the thousands of miners and early settlers working and frequenting the new Clyde district.

 Accommodation, meals, refreshments and entertainment were provided throughout the gold rush days, until the doors of the Hotel closed in 1937.
-The numbers of patrons had dwindled, the gold rush was over and Clyde had become a small rural town.
+The numbers of patrons had dwindled by that time as the gold rush was over and Clyde had become a small rural town.

-The building went through a period of neglect until the 1960's when it was purchased by Fleur Sullivan in 1968 who partially restored it and used it for a back packers and antique store, now using the name Dunstan House.
+The building went through a period of neglect until the 1960's when it was purchased by Fleur Sullivan and partially restored for use as a back packers and antique store, now using the name Dunstan House.